-The City's concern is that the SWMP/IWMP submittal may be "hit or miss" proposition that could result in its rejection simply because it did not guess right.
-The City hopes that the Regional Board will not summarily reject the City's SWMP/WMP and either accepts it as it is or conditionally accepts it based on revised/clarified requirements.
+The City's concern is that the SWMP/I-WMP submittal may be "hit or miss" proposition that could result in its rejection simply because it did not guess right.
+The City is acting in good faith and hopes that the Regional Board will accept its submittal and, if necessary, provide clarifying requirements later.
+Nevertheless, the City is confident that its SWMP/I-WMP programmatic approach will lead to improved water quality by incrementally reaching water quality standards.